dret/webconcepts/removing.md

 ## Building Web Concepts

-After you're done with removing Web Concepts, you can follow the general guideline for [building Web Concepts](building).
+After you're done with removing Web Concepts, you can follow the general guidelines for [building Web Concepts](building).